 The constraint is evaluated in the following way.
-The code for Rectangle's center method is found, and inlined to construct an equality constraint between the result of evaluating $(self.upper_left + self.lower_right) / 2$ and a new point with x=10, y=20.
-Constructing the center point from the first expression, as well as looking up and inlining the = method on it, explodes into a network of simpler constraints that can then be handed to the solver in one conjunction:
+The code for Rectangle's center method is found, and inlined to construct an equality constraint between the result of evaluating (self.upper_left + self.lower_right) / 2 and a new point with x=10, y=20.
+Constructing the center point from the first expression, as well as looking up and inlining the = method on it, explodes into a network of simpler constraints, all required, that can then be handed to the solver in one conjunction.
+Note how the local names are translated into a global solver environment by appending a digit to every duplicate name.

 '''

-// for the center method
+// constraint for the receiver of the center method

-self1 = r
+self1 = \{upper\left : \{x : 2, y : 2\}, lower\right : \{x : 10, y : 10\}\}

+required

+// the point addition called from the center method

-self2 = self1.upper_left
+self2 = self1.upper\left

+required

-arg1 = self1.lower_right
+arg1 = self1.lower\right

+required

+// the point constructor called from the point addition method

-argP1_1 = self2.x + arg1.x
+x1 = self2.x + arg1.x

+required

+required

-argP1_2 = self2.y + arg1.y
+y1 = self2.y + arg1.y

-self3 = {x: argP1_1, y: argP2_2}
+// point division by scalar called from center method

+self3 = \{x : x1, y : y2\}

+required

 arg2 = 2

+required

+// point constructor called from point division method

+required

-argP2_1 = self3.x / arg2
+x2 = self3.x / arg2

-argP2_2 = self3.y / arg2
+y2 = self3.y / arg2

+required

-// for the static point
+// point constructor for the static point

+required

-argP3_1 = 10
+x3 = 10

+required

-argP3_2 = 20
+y3 = 20

-// for the point equality
+// and for the point equality

-self4 = {x: argP2_1, y: argP2_2}

-arg3 = {x: argP3_1, y: argP3_2}
+self4 = \{x : x2, y : y2\}

+required

+required

+arg3 = \{x : x3, y : y3\}

+required

-self4.x = arg3.x && self4.y = arg3.y
+self4.x = arg3.x \land self4.y = arg3.y

 '''

-For each variable name in a scope a unique global variable name is created.
+As mentioned, for each variable name in a scope a unique global variable name is created.
 The solver works only on the global names.
 During evaluation, each local name maps to a global name, which in turn maps to a value.
-Entering the center method creates a local environment in which self is bound to r.
-A global alias self1 is created and constrained to refer to the same reference (which is to a rectangle).
-Similarly, the global alias self2 is a point, namely the upper left corner of the rectangle.
-This alias is then used when we explode the + message to that point. self3 is also a point, namely the new point that is returned by the point addition method.
-Note that we are representing the instance of this value class in the above conjunction of exploded constraints and in the formal semantics as an i-record.
+Entering the center method creates a local environment in which self is bound to the rectangle by value.
+A global alias self1 is created and constrained to refer to that same value.
+Similarly, the global alias self2 is a point, namely the upper left corner of the mutable rectangle.
+This alias is then used when we explode the + message to that point. self3 is also a point, namely the new point that is returned by the point addition method and now used as receiver of the scalar division method on points.
 For methods that take arguments, global names for the argument names are created and constrained similarly.
 For example, arg1 is the global name in this exploded constraint for the argument to the + method for Point.
 Thus, the solver never has to deal with different scopes or name clashes.